coreinfrastructure/best-practices-badge/criteria.md

 *OSS license*

-- <a name="license-location"></a>License(s) MUST be posted in a standard location (e.g., as a top-level file named LICENSE or COPYING).
+- <a name="license-location"></a>The project MUST post licence(s) in a standard location (e.g., as a top-level file named LICENSE or COPYING).
 License filenames MAY be followed by an extension such as ".txt" or ".md" <sup>[<a href="#license-location">license-location</a>]&#8224;</sup>
-- The software MUST be released as OSS.
+- The software MUST be licensed as OSS.
 For our purposes, this means that the license MUST be at least one of the following:
   - [an approved license by the Open Source Initiative (OSI)](http://opensource.org/licenses)
   - [a free license as approved by the Free Software Foundation (FSF)](http://www.gnu.org/licenses/license-list.html)
   - [a free license acceptable to Debian main](https://www.debian.org/legal/licenses/)